brucemack/microlink/README.md

 **Audio Input**

-This repeats some of the circuit shown above (minus the microphone gain).
+This is the circuit used when connecting directly to a radio's AF output (i.e. no microphone).
+This repeats some of the circuit shown above (but minus the high gain).
 This also shows the circuit used for carrier detect (COS).
 The idea is to boost up the rig's audio output (U6) and then compare it to an adjustable threshold (U8).
 There is no debounce in the analog part of the COS circuit - that is all done in software.